 - To enable us to provide a voluntary service for the benefit of the public in a particular geographical area as specified in our charitable aims and articles;

 What is the legal basis for processing your personal data?

 Most of our data is processed because it is necessary for our legitimate interests, or the legitimate interests of a third party.
 An example of this would be our safeguarding work to protect children and adults at risk.
 We will always take into account your interests, rights and freedoms.

 Some of our processing is necessary for compliance with a legal obligation.
 For example, we are required to seek DBS check on all our staff and volunteers, and to publish certain amalgamated data in our annual accounts.

 We may also process data if it is necessary for the performance of a contract with you, or to take steps to enter into a contract.
 An example of this would be processing your data in connection with signing up for one of our holiday camps.

-Where your information is used other than in accordance with one of these legal bases, we will first obtain your consent to that use.
+Where one of these legal bases is not appropriate, we may first obtain your consent to that use.

 Sharing your personal data

 Your personal data will be treated as strictly confidential.
-It will only be shared with third parties where it is necessary for the performance of our tasks (e.g. sections of your data may be shared with volunteer leaders, support teams, medical professional and activity providers to be able to run safe and effective holidays), where you first give us your prior consent, or where we have a legitimate interest to do so.
-It is likely that we will need to share your data (but only where necessary) with our agents, servants and contractors.
+It will only be shared with third parties where it is necessary for the performance of our tasks or where you first give us your prior consent.
+It is likely that we will need to share your data (but only where necessary) with our agents, service providers and contractors.
 For example, we may ask a commercial provider to send out newsletters on our behalf, or to provide a service or activity on camp;